WonderKing123/MRRNet/README.md

 ### Evaluate

-Download the training weights we provided and put them in `pretrained_models/cityscapes/`or`pretrained_models/camvid/`
+Download the training weights we provided and put them in `pretrained_models/cityscapes/`,`pretrained_models/camvid/` or `pretrained_models/nightcity/`

 Configure evaluation parameters in the yaml file in the `config` folder, such as `ExpName`